Yoast/wordpress-seo/readme.txt

 * Adds support for custom page social titles and descriptions on the WooCommerce shop page.
 * Adds a link to the Google Knowledge Graph article on Yoast.com.
 Props [Raaj Trambadia](https://github.com/raajtram).
 * Adds a link to an article on Yoast.com on why it might be a bad idea to use the same keyword more than once.
-* The meta description length has been changed from 156 to 320 characters.
+* Changed the meta description maximum recommended length from 156 to 320 characters.

 Bugfixes:

-* Disables the mark buttons of the content analysis when in text view, and hides them when there is no TinyMCE or has_marks is false.
+* Disables the mark buttons of the content analysis when switched to text view.
+* Hides the mark buttons when the WYSIWYG editor is not loaded or the filter `wpseo_enable_assessment_markers` returns false.
+* Security hardening through stricter code checks.

 = 5.9.3 =